Lauren’s Acute Lymphoblastic Leukemia Story

 It was easier for me to stay positive because I was going through it.
-I think it was harder for him to see me going through something like that because I was military, I’ve always been strong-willed, doing what I need to do to get things done.
-So for him to see me helpless in some way, I think it bothered him.
+I think it was harder for him to see me going through something like that because I was military.
+I’ve always been strong-willed, doing what I need to do to get things done.
+For him to see me helpless in some way, I think it bothered him.

 Those are the things people don’t tell you about.
 Your relationships could suffer.
 Not saying it’s going to go the way mine did, but you’re going to have to find something else that you guys can lean on that makes you happy because the old you is not there, that’s for sure.
 You’re not your normal self.

 Cancer impact on your life perspective

 Your whole life changes.
 It’s not just, “I had cancer, and now it’s over.”
 I wish it was like that, but it continues to rear its ugly head in my life.

 The biggest part of that is just knowing you have to tell yourself that you want to live.
 That this is still better than what it could have been.